 Nmap done: 1 IP address (1 host up) scanned in 10.86 seconds

-Returning in a few seconds a list of open ports on that IP, including an SSH, an SMTP mail server, a web server, and a possible back orifice (https://www.speedguide.net/port.php?port=31337).
+It returns in a few seconds a list of open ports on that IP, including an SSH, an SMTP mail server, a web server, and a possible back orifice.

-In many cases, this is simply a first point of analysis although, for example, the software behind an FTP server, SSH, etc., is fully updated and there are no known vulnerabilities.
-You could start, for example, a brute force attack with a dictionary on the SSH or FTP trying to access (there are a huge number of servers of this type with default or insecure credentials).
+In many cases this is simply a first point of analysis even if, for example, the software behind an FTP, SSH, etc. server is fully up-to-date and there are no known vulnerabilities.
+Already at first you could, for example, launch a brute force dictionary attack on the SSH or FTP server trying to gain access (there are a huge number of such servers with default or insecure credentials).

-There are automatic tools (bots) that are basically continuously scanning wide ranges of IPs looking for recognizable open ports, for example database (MongoDB, MySQL, PostgreSQL, etc.), and when they detect an open port, they automatically attempt a login with default credentials.
-For example, in the case of typical LAMP / WAMP installations, a root / access to the mySQL port.
-And basically, a huge number of databases have been hacked without prior human intervention.
-This is viable even if we have it open in another port, since it is possible to identify in many cases that what is in port 5555 “to mislead”, to say something, is a mySQL through the fingerprint of the service, as we will see more ahead.
+There are automatic tools (bots) that are basically continuously scanning wide IP ranges for recognizable open ports, for example database ports (MongoDB, MySQL, PostgreSQL, etc.), and when they detect such an open port, they automatically attempt a login with default credentials.
+For example, in the case of typical LAMP / WAMP installations, a root access / to the mySQL port.
+And basically this way a huge amount of databases have been hacked without prior human intervention.
+This is feasible even if we have it open on another port, since it is possible to identify in many cases that what is on port 5555 “to mislead”, to say something, is a mySQL through the fingerprint of the service, as we will see later.

-In short, it is very dangerous to leave credentials by default on web servers, routers, FTPs, SSHs, databases … because no one needs to have a mania, a bot will.
+In short, it is very dangerous to leave default credentials on web servers, routers, FTPs, SSHs, databases… because there is no need for anyone to have a bug, a bot will do it.

 A first parameter

-If we want to have some information about how nmap has obtained this information, we can increase the traces with the -v (verbose) or -vv parameter, where we can see that nmap has been issuing SYN commands and in some cases receiving RESET (closed port ), in other SYN-ACK (open port) and in others no response (“filtered”), which can make us understand that a firewall is stopping our request:
+If we want to have some information about how nmap has obtained this information, we can augment the traces with the -v (verbose) or -vv parameter, where we can see that nmap has been launching SYN commands and in some cases receiving RESET (port closed), in others SYN-ACK (port open) and in others no response (“filtered”), which can make us understand that a firewall is stopping our request:

 PORT STATE SERVICE REASON